SkyEye-FAST/unreadable_language_pack/README_en.md

 - **"Pīnyīn jiǎntǐ zhōngwén (Zhōngguó dàlù)"**
   - i.e. "Pinyin Simplified Chinese (Chinese mainland)".
-  - Once selected, all strings will be changed to Chinese Pinyin transliterated from Simp.
+  - Once selected, all strings will be changed to Pinyin transliterated from Simp.
 Chinese, in units of words, and try to comply with GB/T 16159-2012.

 > [!IMPORTANT]
 > The word segmentation of Chinese uses the library `jieba`, with configurations of the dictionaries and corrections.